How To Avoid Falling Victim To Predatory Loans

 The Takeaway

 There are times in life when a quick infusion of cash is needed to help deal with a financial emergency or other need.
 To avoid falling victim to predatory lending, it’s a good idea to step back and take some time to compare lenders.
-Getting a loan from the closest payday lender on the block will likely mean paying extremely high interest rates and fees, and difficulty paying off the loan in a short amount of time.
+Getting a loan from the closest payday lender on the block will likely mean paying extremely high interest rates and fees, and difficulty paying off the loan.
+Comparing loan offers can be a smart move.

 FAQ